virgin Siberian pine nut oil and gastrointestinal health

 My doctor has prescribed antibiotics and antacids for my ulcer.

-Can I combine extra virgin pine nut oil with these medications?
+Can I combine Siberian pine nut oil with these medications?

 First of all, although it is a good idea to